Dylan0210/Dylan0210/README.md

 ### Hi, I'm Dylan 👋

-- 👀 I’m interested in becoming a DevOps Engineer
+- 👀 I’m interested in becoming a DevOps Engineer | Cloud Engineer
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning AWS and Python

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->